-Your PC has security features that protect both hardware and software.
+Your computer has security features that protect both hardware and software.
 For example, you can set power-on and administrator passwords to deter unauthorized persons from gaining access to your software.
-A cover lock helps prevent others from tampering with the hardware components inside your computer, and a lockable sliding door restricts access to the removable-media bays.
+A cover lock helps prevent others from tampering with the hardware components inside your computer.
+An optional U-bolt is available that enables you to secure your computer with a cable.
 Also, you can select a secure startup sequence so that only certain drives are available for use, and you can prevent the diskette drive from writing to diskettes.